MozillaFoundation/foundation.mozilla.org/README.md

 - `/opportunity/single-page/`
 - `/opportunity/multi-page/`

+This list is available on review apps by clicking on `DEV HELP` in the menu or going to `[review app url]/help`.

 ### Running the project for front-end development

 - At the root of the project you can run: `npm start`, which will start the server as well as watch tasks for recompiling changes to JS(X) and Sass files.